jonlpersson/ed-latimore/site/_posts/2023-10-26-how-to-focus-better-and-improve-concentration.md

   - Stoic-Street-Smarts-Newsletter
   - Reality
 description: >-
-  "Put your mind on your breathing.
-Try to consciously breathe more slowly with increasing depth and control.
-Successful people use these methods to eliminate distractions, do more work in less time, overcome a lack of sleep, and increase productivity."
+  Successful people use these methods to eliminate distractions, do more work in less time, overcome a lack of sleep, and increase productivity.
 image: /assets/images/posts/ed-writing.jpeg
 ---
 **Do you have trouble focusing on one thing?
 Do you easily get distracted by social media?
 I’ll teach you how to focus better.**